A Note on k-NN Gating in RAG: Introduction

 Most current RAG systems address this balance through heuristics.
 A common approach concatenates the top-$k$ retrieved items into the prompt \citep{lewis2020rag}, while others interpolate model and retrieval outputs using a fixed mixture weight, as in cache-based or $k$NN language models \citep{grave2017unbounded,khandelwal2020knn,Xu23}.
 Although often effective, these strategies lack adaptive control: when retrieved neighbors are noisy or off-topic, excessive reliance on retrieval may degrade accuracy, while dominant reliance on the LM can lead to underuse of factual evidence and increased hallucination risk.
 A principled, query-dependent mechanism for balancing the two sources of information is therefore needed.

 This note develops a simple and mathematically explicit framework for studying this balancing problem.
-In our model, the system consists of a frozen base predictor representing the LM, a $k$-nearest neighbor retriever built from an external memory of labeled examples, and a gate that mixes the two.
-To make the gating decision interpretable and data-driven, we introduce a \emph{retrieval-trust weight} that quantifies how well the retrieved neighborhood geometrically supports the query.
-This weight acts as a penalty in training, discouraging retrieval when local evidence is unreliable and yielding an adaptive, geometry-aware gating rule amenable to statistical analysis.
+The system consists of a frozen base predictor representing the LM, a $k$-nearest neighbor retriever built from an external memory of labeled examples, and a gate that mixes the two.
+To make the gating decision data-driven and interpretable, we introduce a \emph{retrieval-trust weight} $w_{\mathrm{fact}}$ that quantifies how well the retrieved neighborhood geometrically supports the query; it acts as a penalty in training, discouraging retrieval when local evidence is unreliable.
+This weight, combined with the LM's disagreement with retrieved evidence, defines a hallucination discordance criterion \citep{ji2023survey,Kalai2024} that the optimal gate is shown to control.

-A central theme of the analysis is hallucination control.
-We introduce a quantitative discordance criterion that captures disagreements between LM predictions and retrieved evidence, and show that the resulting gating rule controls this discordance by activating retrieval only where the local evidence appears reliable.
-In this way, our results make explicit how the geometry of the retrieved neighborhood and the gating mechanism jointly determine when retrieval improves factual reliability.

-To understand retrieval reliability at scale, we analyze the asymptotic regime in which both the memory size \(n\) and the number of neighbors \(k\) grow with \(k/n\to 0\).
-In this setting we establish consistency for the \(k\)-NN retrieval estimator and derive limits for the local discordance signal that governs hallucination variation.
-These results show that, asymptotically, disagreements between retrieval and the LM reflect genuine structural differences rather than finite-sample noise.
-We further consider the effect of a mismatch between the query distribution and the retrieval memory.

-We emphasize that the model we study is not meant to mirror the architectural details of modern RAG systems, which typically rely on prompt construction, attention over retrieved documents, or other integration mechanisms specific to large LMs.
-Rather, our goal is to provide an analytically tractable proxy that captures the essential statistical forces governing retrieval-based correction, with the aim of clarifying these mechanisms and stimulating further theoretical work on the foundations of retrieval-augmented generation.
+The model we study is not meant to mirror the architectural details of modern RAG systems---prompt construction, attention over retrieved documents, and so on---but to provide an analytically tractable proxy that captures the essential statistical forces governing retrieval-based correction.
+Numerical experiments in Section~\ref{sec:numerics} and Appendix~\ref{app:experiments} illustrate the resulting gating behavior on synthetic and real data.

-\textbf{Related work.} Our approach connects three lines of research.
-First, RAG architectures have been extensively explored in NLP and information retrieval \citep{lewis2020rag,borgeaud2022retro,izacard2023atlas,shi2023replug}.
-Second, the retrieval component is rooted in classical nearest neighbor theory \citep{gyorfi2006distribution,biaudevroye2015}, providing a rigorous statistical basis for our analysis.
-Third, the gating mechanism is related to mixture-of-experts models \citep{jacobs1991moe,shazeer2017moe,fedus2022switch}, although here it is explicitly guided by geometric trust rather than latent specialization.
-Previous approaches to hallucination control include self-consistency checks \citep{manakul2023selfcheckgpt}, factuality-oriented evaluation \citep{rafailov2023factscore}, and LM calibration \citep{ulmer2024calibrating}, but they lack a clear statistical interpretation.
-The present note provides such an interpretation by linking retrieval geometry, probabilistic gating, and factual reliability within a unified theoretical framework.